lamassuiot/docs/docs/deployment/infra/kubernetes.md

 1. **Set User Credentials**: In the "Credentials" tab, set the user's password.

-1. **Assign the "pki-admin" Role**: To assign the "pki-admin" role to the user, go to the "Role Mappings" tab.
+1. **Assign the "pki-admin" Role**: To assign the `pki-admin` role to the user, go to the "Role Mappings" tab.
 Click on "Assing role", find and select the "pki-admin" role and move it to the "Assigned Roles" list.
-This will grant the user the "pki-admin" role.
+This will grant the user the `pki-admin` role.

 1. **Login with the new user**: Once you've configured the user navigate to the Lamassu IoT console URL `https://<lamasu-domain>` and provide the user credentials.

-The new user is now created and has been assigned the "pki-admin" role in the "Lamassu" realm.
+The new user is now created and has been assigned the `pki-admin` role in the `lamassu` realm.
 Ensure that the user has the appropriate roles and permissions as per your security and access requirements.

 #### AWS Cognito